Welcome to the Free Numerology School

-While I am not new to Numerology, I have never before seen an interpretation of a Life Path Number which described a person so precisely—especially considering the interpretation wasn't written with that person in mind.
+While I am not new to Numerology, I have never before seen an interpretation of a Life Path Number which described a person so precisely—especially taking into account that the interpretation wasn't written with that person in mind.
 Calculating people's numerological profiles, you will often find that their numbers do reflect those people's individualities and lives in an interesting and informative way.
-But also, on many occasions you will find that you just cannot figure out how a particular number can be related to a person, even if that person is you.
+But also, on many occasions, you will find that you just cannot figure out how a particular number can be related to a person, even if that person is you.
 Why is that?

 One reason might be that not everyone is a genius.
-People like Steve Jobs spend all their time devoted to following their Life Paths, which they might perceive intuitively, and therefore they manage to achieve their path’s amazing results.
-Most of us, however, live normal lives, strongly influenced by the opinions and expectations of other people, trying to fit in and be more or less like everyone else.
-Yet through the study of Numerology, we might be able to discover our hidden potential, and then to reveal that potential, to develop it.
-Who knows how many geniuses currently lie dormant, hidden within us?
+People like Steve Jobs spend all their life devotedly following their Life Path, which they might perceive intuitively, and therefore they manage to achieve some amazing results, clearly reflecting the essence of their Life Path Number.
+Most of us, however, live normal lives.
+We are strongly influenced by opinions and expectations of other people, we are trying to fit in and to be more or less like everyone else.
+Yet, through the study of numerology, we might be able to discover our hidden potential, and then to reveal that potential, to develop it.
+Who knows how many geniuses lie dormant, hidden within us?

-It would not be an exaggeration to say that a student of Numerology typically studies the meaning of Numbers during their whole life, continually discovering more and more about them and learning to understand their manifestations in a more profound way.
+It would not be an exaggeration to say that a student of numerology typically studies the meaning of Numbers during his or her whole life, continually discovering more and more about them and learning to understand their manifestations in a more profound way.
 This is why I've created a section for Number Meanings.
-Within this section, I am going to collect as wide an array of information about Numbers as possible in order to assist us in our perpetual learning.
+Within that section, I am going to collect as wide an array of information about numbers as possible in order to assist us in our perpetual learning.

 It’s a good idea to start your studies with A Brief History of the Pythagorean Numerology.
-This information may help you learn something about Pythagoras that you never heard in school.
+That information can help you to learn something about Pythagoras that you've never heard at school.

 Then after that, just follow the sequence of the Lessons of Numerology, but make sure to follow my recommendations on how to approach the lessons.
 It is important to get plenty of practice, so you’ll want to devote time to reviewing each and every concept.

 You will find the Numerological Calculator very beneficial.
-Initially, it will be very simple, and gradually, the complexity will increase, following the course of the lessons.
+Initially, it will be very simple, but gradually, as I'll keep working on the website, the complexity will increase, following the course of the lessons.

-When you find yourself in a philosophical mood or stuck trying to understand some unusual combination of numbers, please visit the Number Meanings section and make a good use of the information available there.
+When you'll find yourself in a philosophical mood, or maybe stuck trying to understand some unusual combination of numbers, please visit the Number Meanings section and make a good use of the information available there.

 Finally, don't forget to subscribe to my newsletter.
 In it, I will notify you of any changes or additions to the Numerology School, demonstrate interesting examples or cases from my practice, and offer other useful hints.

-For me, Numerology is like a torch that helps to better see and understand people and the world around me.
-I hope it will bring you many insights and discoveries as well.
+For me, numerology is like a torch that helps to better see and understand people and the world around me.
+I hope it will bring you many insights and discoveries too.